katholiek-onderwijs-vlaanderen/sri4node/README.md

 When reading a *regular* resource a database row is transformed into an SRI resource by doing this :

 1. Check if you have permission by executing all registered *secure* functions in the configuration.
-2. Retrieve the row and convert all columns into a JSON key-value pair (key maps directly to the database column name).
+2. Retrieve the row and convert all columns into a JSON key-value pair (keys map directly to the database column name).
-All standard JSON datatypes are converted automatically to JSON.
+All standard postgreSQL datatypes are converted automatically to JSON.
-Values can be transformed by one of the *onread* function (if configured).
+Values can be transformed by an *onread* function (if configured).
 By default references to other resources (GUIDs in the database) are expanded to form a relative URL.
 3. Add a $$meta section to the response document.